serg06/ffmpeg-lambda-layer-compile/README.md

 The goal of this repository is to compile a functioning ffmpeg binary with the following properties:
 - Static
 - Runs on Amazon Lambda node22.x / Amazon Linux 2023
+- Runs on x86 / amd64
-- Can process common audio types like mp3, aac, and mp4
+- Can process common types of audio like mp3, aac, and mp4
 - Supports https/tls
 - Space-efficient since Lambda functions are limited to ~262MB